DulalSandip/hex-code-rgb-hsl-color-conversion/readme.md

 ## Features

-- **Hex to RGB and HSL Conversion:** Convert Hex color codes to RGB and HSL formats effortlessly.
+- **Hex to RGB and HSL Conversion:( v1.0.0):** Convert Hex color codes to RGB and HSL formats effortlessly.
-- **Color Name to Hex, RGB, and HSL Conversion:** Convert color names to their corresponding Hex, RGB, and HSL values.
+- **Color Name to Hex, RGB, and HSL Conversion:( v1.0.0):** Convert color names to their corresponding Hex, RGB, and HSL values.
-- **Live Color Visualization:** See the color visually displayed in a box after entering a color name or Hex code.
+- **Live Color Visualization:( v1.0.0):** See the color visually displayed in a box after entering a color name or Hex code.
-- **User-Friendly Interface:** Enjoy a clean and intuitive design with Bootstrap for easy usage.
+- **User-Friendly Interface:( v1.0.0):** Enjoy a clean and intuitive design with Bootstrap for easy usage.
+- **Search Recommendation:( v1.1.1):** Get suggestions for color names as you type, with the ability to select from a list of matching colors.

 ## Demo